 University of Arizona Coding Bootcamp Review

-The coding bootcamp at the University of Arizona scores highly on Course Reports.
 Student reviews portray the program in a very positive light, with the majority of graduates citing it as an excellent starting point for prospective programmers.
-Overall, the bootcamp earns a rating of 4.6 out of 5, with the vast majority of reviewers recommending the program.
-Students who successfully completed the program also rated it highly for job placement assistance, which is a common complaint on Reddit about other programs.
+Students who successfully completed the program also rated it highly for job placement training, which is a common complaint on Reddit about other programs.
 The University of Arizona did an excellent job with their coding bootcamp, and it earned its positive reputation through superior performance and student satisfaction.

-One former student said, “I am so happy I made the decision to enroll.
-The full-time program is intense and very fast-paced, but it pushed me to work hard.”
-That’s another point worth mentioning—coding bootcamp is very fast-paced, and as a result, the responsibility to keep up falls on the student.
-That said, any motivated individual can be successful with enough grit, as this student points out: “I had no prior experience aside from dabbling on Khan Academy or Codeacademy.
-I graduated in January of 2018 and can proudly say I have just hit my 90-day mark as a Front End Developer, all thanks to what I was able to learn through the UofA Coding Bootcamp.”
+Here’s another point worth mentioning—coding bootcamp is very fast-paced, and as a result, the responsibility to keep up falls on the student.
+That said, any motivated individual can be successful with enough grit.
 Student satisfaction and job placement are significant priorities for the University of Arizona’s coding bootcamp, and it shows.
 Students learn the skills and receive all of the job placement services the course promises.